• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 Sylvia's horrified expression didn't budge.
 And it took Dyllaine a moment to realize why- he looked down.

-At the ball of light sliding into his stomach.
+At the ball of light that slid into his stomach.

 "Oh."
 Was all he managed before it settled in.